Gabe-YHLee/MMPpp-public/README.md

 ### __0. Preparation__

-* Edit the [environment.yml](environment.yml) file with the proper PyTorch version (depedning on your CUDA Version), and run the following command:
+* Run the following commands:

   ```
   conda create python=3.8 -n MMPpp
   conda activate MMPpp

+  # Before installing the required python packages in requirements.txt, first install a proper version of PyTorch (depedning on your CUDA version).
+You do not need torchvision nor torchaudio.

   pip install -r requirements.txt --progress-bar on
   ```
 * Download the pretrained models from [GOOGLE DRIVE](https://drive.google.com/file/d/1qnsqojNl-OfDNPRSKWiNy_vlEHkgn7tQ/view?usp=sharing) and place the "results" directory in the root folder.
 If you have downloaded the models, you can skip running [train.py](train.py).

 ### __1. 2D Toy Experiments__